bohanl/fsdl-project/csep590c-report.md

 ### Better Normalization

-In this report, the ```SELECTION``` is normalized as <code>(val - min) / (max - min)</code>, which assumes data is uniformly distributed.
+In this report, the ```SELECTION``` is normalized as <code>1 - (val - min) / (max - min)</code>, which assumes data is uniformly distributed.
 This can be improved by utilizing the histograms from MySQL statistics package for more accurate representation.
 That is, this model can be bootstrapped with the vanilla statistics package in any databases.
 This should yield a better result or make the model converges faster.

 ### More Training Data